Students, faculty, and staff contribute to a Millennial Time Capsule, to be opened in 2100.

 Thomas L. Friedman, New York Times columnist and author, speaks at Commencement and is awarded an Honorary Degree.

 Historian and writer Howard Zinn receives the Otis Social Justice Award.

 President Marshall and two colleagues were in Manhattan when the Twin Towers are attacked.

 Martin Sokoloff develops a master plan for the future development of the college.

 Margaret J. Tibbetts, former US Ambassador to Norway, is awarded an honorary degree.

 Frederick Barton, United Nations Deputy High Commissioner for Refugees, is an Honorary Degree Recipient.

-Winston R. Hindle, Jr., former Senior Vice President of Digital Equipment Corporation and Wheaton Trustee, is an Honorary Degree Recipient.
+Winston R. Hindle, Jr., former vice-president of Digital Equipment Corporation and Wheaton trustee, is awarded an honorary degree.

 John F. Mars, President and CEO of Mars, Inc., is an Honorary Degree Recipient.